passion-dev37/MERN_Admin_App/README.md

 # My MERN stack Admin App

-> features i18n, Role-based Access Control, event logging, redux state management, swagger UI REST api documentation and more.
+> features JWT auth, i18n, Role-based Access Control, event logging, redux state management, swagger UI REST api documentation and more.

 > Some of the sign in page animations are made with Greensock and Sass.